engineering-collaboration/book/docs/book/anatomy-of-a-code-change/testing/manual-tests.md

+---
+title: Manual tests
+description: The feasibility of automated tests has its limits.
+Human usability aspects are best evaluated with human judgement.
+---

 # Manual tests

 The feasibility of automated tests has its limits.
 Human usability aspects are best evaluated with human judgement.